dbredvick/drewb-tech/src/pages/posts/2019-07-16-why-I-didnt-tell-you.md

 My recent blood work shows my [tumor markers](https://www.cancer.org/cancer/testicular-cancer/detection-diagnosis-staging/how-diagnosed.html) are back up in the “we need to check this out” range.
 This week I’ll be doing more bloodwork, CT and MRI scans, and nervously Googling all the scientific studies I can find on testicular cancer.

 So, please reach out to me and let’s talk about this whole “cancer” thing.
 Let’s chat about it a few times until you’re out of questions and a little less scared.
+If you scroll to the bottom of this page, you can find my social media accounts.
+This website even has a [contact page](https://drewb.tech/contact).

 But then comes the important part — **getting back to normal.** Talk to me about baseball, random tech topics, news, your favorite podcast, or how shitty your day at work was.